kevingonzalez7997/Terraform_Docker_Deploy7/README.md

 ## Dockerfile
 Creating Docker images with Dockerfiles offers a consistent way to package and distribute applications.
 This approach ensures applications run consistently across different environments, mitigating configuration drift.

-The Dockerfile is created to build an image of the application.
+The [Dockerfile](dockerfile) is created to build an image of the application.
 This step follows the testing stage on the `docker_node` EC2 and involves building and pushing the image to Docker Hub, a cloud-based service that hosts Docker images.
 This is possible due to the creation of Jenkins credentials.

 ## Application Infrastructure Resources
 These resources are defined across three distinct .tf (Terraform) files, each serving a specific role in creating the environment for the application:

 ### vpc.tf

-The `vpc.tf` file is the backbone of the infrastructure, creating a comprehensive network environment for the application.
+The `vpc.tf` file is the infrastructure, creating a comprehensive network environment for the application.
 It includes the following components:

 - **Virtual Private Cloud (VPC)**: The networking framework that manages resources.
 - **Availability Zones (2 AZs)**: Providing redundancy and fault tolerance by distributing resources across different AZs.